openMF/fineract-client-kmp-sdk/README.md

 Please refer to the  [Development Setup Guide](https://github.com/openMF/fineract-client-kmp-sdk/wiki/Set-up-an-environment) for detailed instructions on configuring the development environment.

 ## How to Contribute
-Thank you for your interest in contributing to the Fineract Client Sdk project by Mifos!
+Thank you for your interest in contributing to the Mifos-X Client Sdk project by Mifos!
 We welcome all contributions and encourage you to follow these guidelines to ensure a smooth and efficient collaboration process.
 To get started, please refer to the [Contribution Guide](https://github.com/openMF/fineract-client-kmp-sdk/wiki/How-to-Contribute) for detailed instructions on how to contribute to the project.